Mohammad-Hossein-Dlt/Nonogram_JavaVersion/README.md

     public static File WrongClicked;
     public static File CorrectClicked;
 ```
-- folderList -> A list that has the folder address of all games that sorted by name.
+- folderList: A list that has the folder address of all games that sorted by name.

 The sortFolders method returns this list and stored in folderList
 ```java
     public static ArrayList<File> folderList = (Files.exists(GamesDataFolder.toPath()) && GamesDataFolder.list().length != 0 )? sortFolders() : new ArrayList<>();
 ```
 ### Sorting Methods
-- sortFolders Method -> Sort game folders by the number of their name
+- sortFolders Method: Sort game folders by the number of their name
 ```java
     private static ArrayList<File> sortFolders(){
         ArrayList<Integer> indexList = new ArrayList<>();